 Then I had to go looking for a suitable 12v supply, no mention in the instructions about using 12v and USB at the same time.
 I tried both and either way I kept getting a config message then a logo but no temperature reading and the iron would not heat up.
 It turns out that my 12v power supply was not up to the mark (amperage-wise).
 That will have to wait until I’m near a better supply when I get back from holiday.

 That’s how things stand, when I hear from the supplier and get further, I’ll amend the blog.

 For far too long I’ve been sitting watching others give their ESP8266 home control software branding without following the trend.
 Having just spend umpteen solid hours updating the software, I’m taking the opportunity, merely for clarity, to go with the trend, The ESP8266 software, used extensively here and by blog readers is to be called ESP-GO.

 This, as regular readers may know, this is well-developed, reliable, native C code for the ESP8266 using the ESPRESSIF SDK (2.1 – 2.2 uses too much RAM) to provide comprehensive firmware for esp8266 when working with the likes of Raspberry Pi and “the script” in which Node-Red, supported by Mosquito MQTT, allows you to put together custom home control rapidly.
 This is all detailed elsewhere in the blog.

-At the time of writing version is 2.3.19, ESP-GO was recently (April 2018) updated to fix a remaining minor issue with fixed IP addressing and to update the supporting Word Document.
+At the time of writing/updating, the version is 2.3.20, ESP-GO was recently (April 2018) updated to fix a remaining minor issue with fixed IP addressing and to update the supporting Word Document.